lsheltonSTO/lsheltonsto.github.io/content/en/page/about.md

 ![Placeholder](/images/weho-pride.jpg)

-I'm a 30-something in her second career just living the dream.
+I'm a 30-something in my second career just living the dream.
 Currently I work for a medical research institute non-profit, working to support scientists in advancing our mission.

 I spent the last decade teaching English Language Arts.
 During that time, I was selected to receive training to become a technology and pre-engineering teacher based on my aptitude for learning and adapting new technologies with my own students and colleagues.